 Recordkeeping for the Deduction

 Keep copies of your property tax statements and any canceled checks or bank statements to show proof of payment.
 Also, keep any escrow documents from the time the property was purchased or sold because these may show additional payments of property tax that you can also deduct.

 Impact on the Alternative Minimum Tax

-Taxpayers can pre-pay the next installment of their property tax before the end of the year to help boost their itemized deductions in the immediate year.
-In most cases, these taxes are deductible in the year you pay them, not the year they technically come due.
-For example, you might pay the spring property tax installment in advance in December before the current year ends.
-This would increase the amount of property tax you paid during the year and increase the amount of your deduction.
+Taxpayers used to be able to pre-pay the next installment of their property tax before the end of the year to help boost their itemized deductions in the immediate tax year, but this was eliminated in 2018 with the TCJA.
+For example, you might have paid your spring property tax installment in December to increase the amount of property tax you paid in the year ending in December and increase the amount of your deduction for that tax year.